Nio Ko Bokk — surfer at golden sunset, Dakar

 Case Study — Documentary Post Production

-How FORM helped shape Nio Ko Bokk from a rough idea into a Tribeca-selected short documentary — and why the most important work happened before the timeline opened.
+How FORM helped shape Nio Ko Bokk from a rough cut into a Tribeca-selected short documentary, and why the most important work happened before the timeline opened.

 FilmNio Ko Bokk